itsy24/Twitch_Success/README.md

 - Watch time increased for all streaming languages during 2020, indicating that COVID had an impact on Twitch's online traffic.
 - In 2021 English streaming for' Just Chatting' plateaued; most likely due to COVID restrictions being lessened in countires where English is the primary language spoken.
-- Just Chatting continues to rise in popularity for those who stream in Chinese or Korean - This could be due to the content that is popular within these groups.